On-line Spot Volatility-Estimation and Decomposition with Nonlinear Market Microstructure Noise Models: Simulations and Applications

-We use stock data from the TAQ data base.
-Transactions and market maker quotes of the symbol C (Citigroup) for the 3rd September 2007 were extracted from the TAQ data base.
-To improve the data quality we carried out the following data cleaning and transformation.
+To demonstrate the method we have used stock data from the TAQ data base.
+Transactions and market maker quotes of the symbol C (Citigroup) for the 3rd September 2007 were extracted from this data base.
+Prior to our analysis we have carried out the following obvious data cleaning steps which could also be done on-line.

-\begin{description} \item[Cleaning A:] Delete all transactions (quotes) with time stamps outside the main trading period (9:30 AM to 4 PM). \item[Cleaning B:] Delete all transactions (quotes) that are not originating from the NYSE. \item[Cleaning C:] Delete all transactions with abnormal sale condition or corrected prices (see the TAQ User's Guide for details). \end{description} \begin{description} \item[Data transformation:] If multiple transactions have the same time stamp (after the data cleaning) apply the following transformation.
-Assume $t_{j} = t_{j+1} = \ldots = t_{k-1} \not= t_{k}$.
-Replace $t_l$ by $t'_l = t_{j} + (l-j) (t_{k}-t_{j})/(k-j)$ for $l=j+1, \ldots, k-1$. \end{description}
+\begin{description} \item \underline{Cleaning A:} Delete all transactions (quotes) with time stamps outside the main trading period (9:30 AM to 4 PM). \item \underline{Cleaning B:} Delete all transactions (quotes) that are not originating from the NYSE. \item \underline{Cleaning C:} Delete all transactions with abnormal sale condition or corrected prices (see the TAQ User's Guide for details). \end{description} Since the time stamp precision of these data is limited to one second, several time stamps occur with multiple transactions.
+Since each of these transactions constitute a single step in the (transaction time) state equation (\ref{distributional_state-equation}) one should normally use all these transactions separately (e.g. with an equidistant ex post splitting of the trading times).
+However, a closer inspection of these multiple transactions revealed that the (time) ordering of these transactions was not preserved and we therefore decided to treat this problem like a missing data problem.
+This means at a time stamp with $M$ transactions and equal trading times $t_{j-M+1}= \cdots =t_{j}$ we used for the transaction time estimator $\hat{\Sigma}_{t_j}$ instead of the recursion (\ref{seqEM1h}) with $\breve{\Sigma}_{t_{j}}(\omega_{t_j})$ the corresponding $M$-step recursion with

-After the data cleaning {16,287} transactions remained.
-The transformation replaces identical time stamps with time stamps that are equally spaced.
-This transformation is necessary because the time stamp precision of our data is limited to one second.
-We mention that the transformation is only required for clock time volatility estimation.
-If the volatility is estimated in transaction time then the times stamps are irrelevant (only the order of the transactions matters).

-Unfortunately, the quality of the TAQ data is to poor to match easily the transactions with the market maker quotes.
-Note that it is necessary for our method that the transaction and quote data are perfectly matched.
-Therefore, our simulations are mainly focused on transaction data.